top of page

 The Artist

 Myles Calvert was born in Collingwood, Ontario.
 He attended the University of Guelph with a focus in printmaking, before traveling to London, UK where he completed his MA in Printmaking, at Camberwell College of Art (University for the Arts, London).
 Major bodies of work included installations of screen printed toast and the idolization of popular British celebrity culture.
-During this time, he worked for the National Portrait Gallery before moving to Hastings in East Sussex, to teach printmaking at Sussex Coast College (now East Sussex College) and become the Duty Manager of the newly Jerwood Gallery (now Hastings Contemporary).
+During this time, he worked for the National Portrait Gallery before moving to Hastings in East Sussex, to teach printmaking at Sussex Coast College (now East Sussex College) and become the Duty Manager of the newly established Jerwood Gallery (now Hastings Contemporary).

 Statements